tryethernal/ethernal-cli/README.md

 ethernal login
 ```

+Otherwise, you can pass the env variables ETHERNAL_EMAIL and ETHERNAL_PASSWORD to any of the commands below.
+This is especially useful if you are running Ethernal on Ubuntu or in a Docker container as you might run into issues with the keychain on there.

 ### Listening to transactions
 This will synchronize blocks, transactions & contracts to Ethernal
 The CLI will connect to the URL set on the workspace you used last.